Restful, refreshing sleep

 Vivos appliance therapy minimizes the need for involved procedures later in life.
 For example, our young patients will most likely not require conventional braces to align their teeth or correct their bites.
 In many cases, early intervention offers a non-invasive alternative to future jaw surgery.

-If your child is showing symptoms of sleep-disordered breathing, Dr. Halum and his team at Dentistry for Children in Highland, IL, are here to help.
+If your child is showing symptoms of sleep-disordered breathing, Dr. Halum and his team at Dentistry for Children in Highland, IN, are here to help.
 We will evaluate your little one's unique needs and demonstrate how Vivos appliance therapy can enhance your child's health and quality of life.
 You can always count on us for state-of-the-art smile solutions.

 We invite you to call us at 219-924-5437 to schedule an appointment to get your child on track to restful, rejuvenating sleep!